mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 If you require a tablet or phone as part of your role, or you participate in an on-call rotation, you may be eligible for a Mattermost-provided phone.
 Company phones are not mandatory.
 Using personal phones for business is an endorsed and acceptable practice; however, if a company phone is preferred, please follow these steps:

 1. Get approval from your direct manager.
-2. With the your manager's approval and business justification, email IT@mattermost.com with the required device: iOS Phone/Tablet, Android Phone/Tablet, etc.
+2. With your manager's approval and business justification, email IT@mattermost.com with the required device: iOS Phone/Tablet, Android Phone/Tablet, etc.
 3. A member of IT will reach out to coordinate the purchase and delivery of the requested device.

 **Note:** On average, devices will be 2 generations behind the newest available model.